-- (a) Before prescribing aid-in-dying medication, the attending physician shall do all of the following:... - ...
-(4) Refer the qualified individual for counseling if appropriate.
+(a) Before prescribing aid-in-dying medication, the attending physician shall do all of the following:...

+...
+(4) Refer the qualified individual for counseling if appropriate No aid-in-dying medication shall be prescribed until the person performing the counseling determines that the patient is not suffering from a psychiatric or psychological disorder or depression causing impaired judgment..
 (HSC Section 443.5 (4))